 Visiting Zoo Lake in Parkview, which is one of the oldest suburbs of Johannesburg, is like a fresh breath from the urban hustling and bustling of the city.
 The lovely open grass park surrounding the lake is very popular with local residents, especially during the weekends.
 Favourite activities are jogging, walking, having a picnic on the grass or rent a boat for a nice relaxing paddle on the lake.

 The park is opposite of the Johannesburg Zoo.
 Most visitors to South Africa will do at least one safari in order to see animals in their natural environment, but the Joburg zoo could be a nice add-on, especially when travelling with children.

 Have fun at Gold Reef City

 Gold Reef City is a theme park entirely based around the gold rush and is one of the biggest parks in South Africa.
-It is one of the activities in Johannesburg that is great for a family attraction, especially when the weather is nice and warm.
+It is one of the activities to do in Johannesburg that is great for a family attraction, especially when the weather is nice and warm.
 It is located close to the city centre of Johannesburg, opposite the Apartheid museum.
 The theme park has a nice selection of adrenaline thrilling roller coasters as well as a museum dedicated to gold mining.
 It is a great combination of exciting entertainment with some educational history and for sure one of the fun things to do in Joburg.

 Go shopping in Sandton and Rosebank